jaredhendrickson13/pfsense-api/README.md

 <details>
     <summary>Query Filters</summary>

 Query filters allow you to apply logic to the objects you target.
-This makes it easy to target data that meets certain criteria:
+This makes it easy to target data that meets specific criteria:

 ### Starts With